sbb-design-systems/digital.sbb.ch/src/it/design-system/getting-started/intro/intro.md

 ---
 layout: page.njk
 tags: page
-key: contacts-help_it
+key: intro_it
-title: Kontakte
+title: What is a design system?
-parent: help_it
+parent: getting-started_it
 order: 1
 availablelanguages:
     - de